rayoub/rupee/results/benchmarks/README.md

 ### CASP-derived benchmarks

-#### casp_d150
+#### casp_d250

-Consist of selected predictions for all 30 single-range evaluation units from CASP12 free-modeling targets (FM).
+Consist of all model 1 predictions submitted by 10 selected groups for all 25 single-range evaluation units for CASP13 free-modeling (FM) targets.
-Predictions were selected from the best per evaluation unit of the top 5 performers who submitted predictions for all regular targets.
-These top 5 groups are: BAKER-ROSETTASERVER, Zhang-Server, QUARK, RaptorX and MULTICOM-NOVEL.

-#### casp_mtm_d144

-Subset of casp_d150 that includes all domains for which mTM returns greater than or equal to 10 results.
+The selected groups consist of the top 10 ranked groups by the Assessors' formula (GDT TS + QCS) applied to free-modeling targets.

-#### casp_mtm_d34
+#### casp_mtm_d246

-Subset of casp_mtm_d144 that includes all domains for which mTM returns greater than or equal to 100 results.
+Subset of casp_d250 that includes all domains for which mTM returned results.
+For all benchmark structure, mTM returned 10 or more results.

-#### casp_cathedral_d149
+#### casp_cathedral_d247

-Subset of casp_d150 that includes all domains for which CATHEDRAL returns greater than or equal to 100 results.
+Subset of casp_d250 that includes all domains for which CATHEDRAL returned results.

-#### casp_ssm_d149

-Subset of casp_d150 that includes all domains for which SSM returns greater than or equal to 100 results.
+For all benchmark structure, CATHEDRAL returned 100 or more results.